nootfly/noot.github.io/_posts/2015-09-02-Use-mitmproxy-for-iOS-app-network-testing.md

 2. Set proxy on a Mac

    After mitmproxy is installed, you can run `mitmproxy` to start the proxy sever.
 If you want to use this proxy server on a iOS simulator, you need to update your network setting on your mac.
 The proxy server is your mac IP address.
-Now you can see all network traffic including iOS simulators on a mitmproxy console.
    <img src="/images/mitmproxy/proxy_setting_mac.png" alt="proxy setting on mac" />

+   Next visit [http://mitm.it](http://mitm.it) to install a certificate, then you can see all network traffic including iOS simulators on a mitmproxy console.

 3. Set proxy on an iPhone